sjoshuam/us_travels/README.md

 + 01. Import Data – Import and shape data
 + 02. Dashboard Architecture – Build dashboard's underlying infrastructure
 + 03. Non-Map Panels - Render dashboard panels that have no map components
-+ 04. Map Line Panels - Render map dashboard panels with line overlays
++ 04. Common map elements - Render the base map layer under each map panel
-+ 05. Opportunity Panel - Render map dashboard panels with shading overlays
++ 05. Map panels - Render map dashboard panels
 + 06. Text Elements – Render text elements on all panels
 + 07. Testing – Conduct testing to confirm that code does what's intended
 + 08. Final Elements – Conduct any other needed tasks